List of county roads in Hennepin County, Minnesota: CR 1–CR 25

 County Road 17 is France Avenue South between Excelsior Boulevard in Minneapolis and Old Shakopee Road in Bloomington.
 There was a second disjoint section of County 17 that ran along France Avenue between Minnetonka Boulevard and Cedar Lake Road in Minneapolis.
 The segment of County 17 between Excelsior Boulevard and West 54th Street. (later shortened to West 50th Street) was previously old State Highway 121 (MN 121).

 County Road 18 was a former county route that ran from the Bloomington Ferry Bridge northbound to Osseo.
 It was renumbered in 1988 as part of the new alignment of U.S. Highway 169 in the Minneapolis area.
 U.S. 169 was rerouted along the former route of County 18.
 Present day County Road 18 is now 5th Avenue North in Hopkins.

 County Road 19 begins at State Highway 7 (MN 7) in Excelsior and dissects Lake Minnetonka through Tonka Bay and Orono, then continues northward through Independence, Maple Plain, Medina, Loretto, Corcoran, and Hanover, before crossing into Wright County at the Crow River and continuing northward as Wright County Road 19 through St. Michael and Albertville.

 County Road 20 is Blake Road between State Highway 7 (MN 7) and Excelsior Boulevard in Hopkins.
 A previous segment of County Road 20 extended southward along Blake Road from Excelsior Boulevard to Interlachen Boulevard, then following Interlachen Boulevard to Vernon Avenue near the interchange of Vernon Avenue with State Highway 100 (MN 100).
-Another previous segment was a disjoint segment in Minneapolis beginning at France Avenue and followed 44th Street, Sheridan Avenue, Lake Calhoun Parkway, 35th Street, and Hennepin Avenue, ending at the Lowry Hill Tunnel.
+Another previous segment was a disjoint segment in Minneapolis beginning at France Avenue and followed 44th Street, Sheridan Avenue, Bde Maka Ska Parkway, 35th Street, and Hennepin Avenue, ending at the Lowry Hill Tunnel.

 County Road 21 is West 50th Street from France Avenue South to Lyndale Avenue South in Minneapolis.
 This segment was previously a part of State Highway 190, then later old State Highway 121 (MN 121).
 County Road 21 was numbered to maintain identity with the former Highway 121.

 County Road 22 is Lyndale Avenue South from West 58th Street (at the end of present-day State Highway 121 / MN 121) to Franklin Avenue in Minneapolis (near the Lowry Hill Tunnel).
 The segment from Franklin Avenue to Lake Street was previously the routing of old U.S. Highway 169 until the late 1970s.
 The segment from Lake Street to West 58th Street was previously old U.S. Highway 65, then old State Highway 190.
 When Highway 190 was decommissioned, Highway 121 was rerouted along Lyndale Avenue South from West 50th Street to West 58th Street, then turned over to Hennepin County maintenance when Highway 121 was shortened to the freeway stub from the intersection of Lyndale Avenue South and West 58th Street to the interchange of Interstate 35W and State Highway 62 (MN 62) at the Minneapolis / Richfield city boundary line.